swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 ConcatComponent -> Trivia | Quote | Quantification
 ```

-Implicitly denoted by adjacent expressions, a concatenation matches against a sequence of regular expression patterns.
+Implicitly denoted by adjacent expressions, a concatenation matches against a sequence of regular expression nodes.
 This has a higher precedence than an alternation, so e.g `abc|def` matches against `abc` or `def`.
-The `ConcatComponent` token varies across engine, but at least matches some form of trivia, e.g comments, quoted sequences e.g `\Q...\E`, and a potentially quantified expression.
+A concatenation may consist of potentially quantified expressions, trivia such as inline comments, and quoted sequences `\Q...\E`.

 ### Quantification